changelia/langchain-desearch/README.md

-# LangChain Datura Integration
+# LangChain Desearch Integration

-This project integrates the Datura API with LangChain tools to enable various search and data-fetching functionalities, such as web searches, Twitter data retrieval, and AI-powered searches.
+This project integrates the Desearch API with LangChain tools to enable various search and data-fetching functionalities, such as web searches, Twitter data retrieval, and AI-powered searches.

 ## Features